Wichita abortion provider expects influx of out-of-state patients after Roe V. Wade overturn

 Gingrich-Gaylord says one of the biggest concerns from the region’s abortion clinic system is that it won’t be able to handle an influx of even more out-of-state patients.

-“We’re seeing around 60 percent of our patients over the past 10 months have been from out-of-state,” said Gingrich-Gaylord.
+“We’re seeing around 60% of our patients over the past 10 months have been from out-of-state,” said Gingrich-Gaylord.

 Gingrich-Gaylord says the clinic has been a majority out-of-state provider since September of 2021 with the passing of Texas Senate Bill 8, also known as the Texas Heartbeat Act, which bans abortion after the detection of embryonic or fetal cardiac activity (that normally occurs after about six weeks of pregnancy).
 Friday’s Supreme Court ruling added more strain to an already overworked system.